Javad Khan: Later reign

 When in May 1796 the troops of Heraclius II approached the walls of Ganja, they were able to return 400 prisoners who were in Ganja and, not wanting to complicate the situation, returned to Tiflis, waiting for promised Russian support, as Queen Catherine used the sack of Tiflis to justify an invasion of the South Caucasus in March 1796, and issued a manifesto, written in Persian and Armenian, addressed to all the khans and other lords.
 Thus, Persian Expedition of 1796 started, which was headed by Russian general Valerian Zubov.
 Javad Khan, in his September appeal to Zubov, mentioning the Iranian threat, asked for the speedy arrival of Russian troops in Ganja.
 Such a motivation, apparently, was chosen by Javad Khan to please the Russian government, to whose protection he wanted to join due to the threat from Karabakh and Kartli-Kakheti.

 Soon on December 13, a detachment of Russian troops reached Ganja and occupied the fortress without resistance.
 Javad Khan personally presented the keys to the city gates, trying to show himself as a loyal man and even signed swore of fealty.
 Then, at the request of the Russian general, Javad Khan was forced to clear the fortress from the inhabitants and place a Russian garrison in it.
 He himself received permission to stay with his family in the fortress for a maximum of 6 days.
 However, this occupation didn't last much as Catherine soon died and Paul I recalled Russian troops back.
 However, the Russian government did not want to deal with the recalcitrant and unreliable Javad Khan in the future.
 In this regard, according to Abbasqulu Bakikhanov, "when the Russians left the Ganja fortress, they gave it not to him (i.e. Javad Khan), but to the Georgian Wali - Heraclius Khan of Georgia.
 Ibrahim Khan of Karabakh and Selim Khan of Sheki came with troops to Ganja in order to approve Ali-Sultan of Shamshadil as its ruler on behalf of Heraclius Khan.
 Javad Khan wanted to escape, but his wife Shukufa Khanum stopped him and sent Ali Sultan a reminder that when he was in prison and was doomed to death, she asked Javad Khan for freedom and forgiveness.
 Touched by the memory, Ali-Sultan immediately appeared to Javad Khan, submitted to him and renounced all claims to control.
 Then the people and all other khans, marveling at his generosity, left Javad Khan with his dignity".
 Javad Khan again managed to maintain his power in Ganja.
 Soon Agha Muhammad returned to Caucasus in 1797 after his Khorasan campaign to punish Azerbaijani khans for submission to Russia.
 Javad hoping for his old merits, at the demand of Agha Muhammad Shah, in early June, appeared in Shusha.
 But, accusing Javad Khan of not showing resistance to the Russians, Agha Muhammad Shah, under the threat of execution, imprisoned him.
 But his campaign cut short on June 17, 1797 when he was assassinated in Shusha fortress.
-Javad Khan, using the opportunity, escaped.
+Javad Khan, using the opportunity, escaped from prison.